Skip to content

 4. Update Documentation

-Update relevant documentation: - Add new features to README.md - Update API documentation - Add examples if applicable
+Update relevant documentation: - Add new features to README.md - Update usage and development docs as needed

 5. Submit Pull Request